What does 0% intro APR mean on a credit card and how does it work?

 Let’s look at some ways to make the most out of your 0% intro APR period.

-If you plan to do a balance transfer, think strategically about how you will use the time when the 0% intro APR applies.
+If you plan to do a balance transfer, think strategically about how you will use the time when the 0% intro balance transfer APR applies.
 How will you focus on paying down your debt?

-If you want to use the card for shopping or making a large purchase, make sure the balance is fully paid off before the introductory period ends and the standard purchase rate begins, or that balance will begin to accrue interest.
+If you have a 0% intro APR on purchases and want to use the card for shopping or making a large purchase, make sure the balance is fully paid off before the introductory period ends and the standard purchase rate begins, or that balance will begin to accrue interest.

 A 0% intro APR credit card can impact your credit score